Canva Review (2023) — All the Pros and Cons

 Second, the number you can order at once is capped — when testing the feature, any item I tried to manufacture was limited to 50 copies.
 This makes the option unsuitable for anyone wishing to mass produce items — such users would be better off using a dedicated print on demand solution like Printful or SPOD instead.

-Finally, it’s worth noting that printed products created with this feature can’t be shipped to all countries yet (this is a particular issue where African nations are concerned).
+Finally, it’s worth noting that printed products created with this feature can’t be shipped to all countries yet (this is a particular problem where African nations are concerned).

 Additionally, you need to be careful regarding using stock imagery on items that you print from Canva — various licensing restrictions apply.
 The below video explains some of the issues involved.